shirrashko/Lightricks-Onboarding-new/docs/README.md

 - **`--image <path>`**: Specifies the path to the image file.
 - **`--filter <filter-name> --strength <value>`**: Applies a specified filter with an optional strength value.
 - **`--adjust <adjustment-name> <value>`**: Performs color and image adjustments.
+- **`--output <path>`**: Specifies the path to save the edited image, or/and to display the edited image directly.

+adjust values:
+  - **`brightness <value>`**: Adjusts the brightness of the image.
+Positive values increase brightness, and negative values decrease brightness.
+If the value is out of the range [0, 255], it will be clipped to the nearest valid value.
+  - **`contrast <value>`**: Adjusts the contrast of the image.
+A value of 1.0 means no change, while greater than 1.0 increases contrast and less than 1.0 but greater than 0 decreases contrast.
+  - **`saturation <value>`**: Adjusts the saturation of the image.
+A value of 1.0 means no change, values greater than 1.0 enhance saturation, and values between 0 and 1.0 reduce saturation.